Heaven in a Hell of War

 Peppered with personal and unexpected details, they combine the realism of everyday life with dreamlike visions drawn from his imagination.
 In his own words, the paintings are ‘a symphony of rashers of bacon’ with ‘tea-making obligato’ and describe the banal daily life that, to those from the battlefield, represented a ‘heaven in a hell of war.’
 For Spencer, the menial became the miraculous; a form of reconciliation.

 The paintings, which took six years to create and were completed in 1932, are considered by many to be the artist’s finest achievement, As well as being one of Britain’s most important war artists, Spencer was a key figure in the development of figurative art in 20th century Britain and this exhibition provides an opportunity to look up close at his accomplished paintwork, sensitive use of colour, and masterly still-life.
 The exhibition also serves as a timely reminder that the wartime chores depicted in his painting are as relevant now as they were back then.

-Co-curated by Amanda Bradley and David Taylor from the National Trust, and designed by acclaimed exhibition designers Casson Mann, the exhibition will also include preparatory sketches by Spencer, paintings by Spencer’s friend and contemporary, Henry Lamb, along with material on the patrons of the chapel, John Louis and Mary Behrend.
+Co-curated by Amanda Bradley and David Taylor from the National Trust, and designed by acclaimed exhibition designers Casson Mann, the exhibition also included preparatory sketches by Spencer, paintings by Spencer’s friend and contemporary, Henry Lamb, along with material on the patrons of the chapel, John Louis and Mary Behrend.

 The exhibition will be on display at Pallant House Gallery from 15 February - 15 June 2014, click here for more details.